Frequently Asked Questions

 Medicare Rebates for Psychology Fees (Mental Health Care Plans)

-If you are referred by your GP (or psychiatrist or paediatrician) then Medicare will cover $126.50 of our fee, meaning there will be a gap of $94 for the client to pay (unless the client is eligable for a concession rate, in which case the gap is $45).
+If you are referred by your GP (or psychiatrist or paediatrician) then Medicare will cover $126.50 of the fee, meaning there will be a gap of $94 for the client to pay (unless the client is eligable for a concession rate, in which case the gap is $45).
 This gap cannot be claimed on private health cover.
-This rebate is available for 10 sessions within a calendar year.
+This rebate is available for 10 sessions within a calendar year and the referral needs to be provided prior to the first session.

 Private Health Cover